peter5farrow/nodb-proj-1/docs/component-hierarchy.md

 changing data:

--initial list of discs (preset or empty) and their info (name, speed, stability)
+-initial list of discs (preset or empty) and their corresponding data (name, speed, stability)

--mode for each row
+-mode for each row (normal or editing)

--user input for disc name, speed, and stability
+-user input for disc (name, speed, and stability)

 -disc bag graphic